Skip to content

 primarily for internal use and may lead to unexpected

-results otherwise. (default: None)
+results otherwise.

 --max-jobs-per-second MAX_JOBS_PER_SECOND

-Maximal number of cluster/drmaa jobs per second,
+Maximal number of job submissions/executions per

 --max-status-checks-per-second MAX_STATUS_CHECKS_PER_SECOND